Questions to Ask

 Does the club participate in winter training camps?

 LC participates regularly in March Break camps.
-In the past we’ve held them in Florida and Alabama and has been doing so for over 20 years.
+In the past we’ve held them in Florida and Alabama and have been doing so for over 20 years.

 How many meets does the club attend each year?